AngusP/phoenixd-lnurl/README.md

 - [ ] Support `.onion` hosting (HTTPS is assumed in a few places), needed for self-hosting on things like Umbrel
 - [ ] Support [LUD-18: Payer identity in `payRequest` protocol](https://github.com/lnurl/luds/blob/luds/18.md)
 - [ ] Support configurable URL prefix for the app for people that might have collisions or don't want to host at `/` (or do this in nginx conf)
-- [ ] Support actual Nostr Zaps [NIP-57: Lightning Zaps](https://github.com/nostr-protocol/nips/blob/master/57.md)
+- [X] Support actual Nostr Zaps [NIP-57: Lightning Zaps](https://github.com/nostr-protocol/nips/blob/master/57.md)
 - [ ] Support [NIP-47: Nostr Wallet Connect](https://github.com/nostr-protocol/nips/blob/master/47.md)
+- [ ] Add optional auth on Phoenixd webhook endpoint

 ### Later Roadmap